noha133/chat-system-app/README.md

-# Ruby on Rails API running on Dokcer using Redis, Sidekiq, Mysql, Elastic Search
+# Ruby on Rails API App with Dokcer using Redis, Sidekiq, Mysql and Elastic Search
+This README provides an overview of a Ruby on Rails API application that utilizes Docker for containerization.
+It includes Redis and Sidekiq for background job processing.
+The application also integrates with MySQL as the database and Elasticsearch for efficient search .

 ## Chat app API to send messages between applications